-“Contemporary art has always been so serious, but I have managed to keep the playful, surrealist thing going.”
+“Contemporary art has always been so serious, but I have managed to keep the playful, surrealist thing going.” —Peter Blake

-Sir Peter Blake is perhaps the most recognized and highly regarded artist of the British Pop Art movement.
+Blake is perhaps the most recognized and highly regarded artist of the British Pop Art movement, often referred to as the ‘Godfather of British Pop Art’.
 He is a painter, sculptor, draughtsman and printmaker.
 Since graduating from the Royal College of Art in 1956, Blake has appropriated pop culture icons and advertising imagery to create sincere homage to the likes of Marilyn Monroe, Brigitte Bardot, Elvis Presley and professional wrestlers.
-In 1967 he designed the album cover of the Beatles Sgt.
-Pepper's Lonely Hearts Club Band in his distinctive style of collage.
-Blake has continued to be associated with the music world by designing album covers.
-His paintings have been on exhibited at the Tate Liverpool, the Sir Peter Blake Music Art Gallery in Leeds, and the Holburne Museum in Bath.
-The artist continues to live and work in England.
+Alongside creating some of the most recognisable prints and paintings of our time, Blake is renowned for his close connection with the music industry, having produced influential and hugely iconic album covers for the Beatles, Paul Weller, The Who, and Oasis.